Negm101/Free-Cell-CLI/README.md

 # FreeCellFinal
-This is a freecell cli game made for a oopds project
+This is a freecell cli game made for a oopd project